einarwh/escher-workshop/README.md

 <img src="files/figure-george.svg" width="200" height="200">

 We replaced the letter F with a stickman called George.
+(George is not my invention, he comes from the SICP lecture on Henderson's paper, you can - and should! - watch it here.)

 At this point, you probably have questions!
 Here are some answers, that may or may not fit those questions.
 First, `letterF` and `george` are shapes, mere data.
 More interestingly, `createPicture` is a function that creates a picture out of a shape.
 And most interestingly, a picture is also a function (!) - from a bounding box to an SVG rendering.
 This makes a picture somewhat magical, in that it can produce a bunch of different renderings, based on the box you give it.